mizuwater/mizuwater.github.io/_pages/cv.md

 Education
 ======
 * Apr.
-2022 -- present: Ph.D. student at Department of Mathematical Informatics, Graduate School of Information Science and Technology, the University of Tokyo.
+2022 -- present: Ph.D. student at the University of Tokyo
+  * Department of mathematical informatics
 * Mar.
 2022: Master in information science and technology, the University of Tokyo
   * Department of mathematical informatics
 * Mar.
 2020: Bachelor in engineering, the University of Tokyo